dlstreamer/pipeline-server/samples/kubernetes/docs/stream-density.md

 - instance=bbe191bab05411eca1ccd2862a904e11, state=RUNNING, 30fps
 ```

-See all 30 streams are close to 30fps so a stream density of 30 has been achieved.
+See all 30 streams have state=RUNNING if so, a stream density of 30 has been achieved.

 Use CTRL+C to stop streams, pipeline will be in `ABORTED` state after.